MiguelitoM/Tic-Tac-Toe-Chess/README.md

    - Each piece moves **according to its type**, using standard chess rules (e.g., bishops move diagonally).
    - **Capturing is not allowed** — players cannot remove opponent pieces.

-3. **Winning Conditions**:
-   - A player wins by forming a line of **three of their own pieces**: vertically, horizontally, or diagonally.
-   - If a player has no legal move on their turn, they **lose the game**.

 Good luck and have fun!